-This study has a minimum of 12 scheduled study visits, including the screening visit, though some visits may be scheduled concurrently on the same day.
+This study has a minimum of 9 scheduled study visits, including the screening visit, though some visits may be scheduled concurrently on the same day.
 There is an option for repeated screening and lens fitting visits as needed.
+Some of the scheduled visits can occur on the same day, participants are therefore required to only attend 6 or 7 in-office visits.